 It is not usually necessary to donate blood for low back surgery.
 However, there is always a chance that some blood loss will occur during the procedure.
 Your surgeon will talk with you about the advantages and disadvantages of donating your own blood versus using someone else's blood.
 If you decide to donate your own blood, your surgeon may prescribe an iron supplement to help build up your blood before surgery.

-You will be able to walk after surgery, but you may need to arrange for someone to help you for a few days after your return home with activities like washing, dressing, cleaning, laundry, and shopping.
+You will be able to walk after surgery, but you after you return home you may need assistance with activities like washing, dressing, cleaning, laundry, and shopping.
 Before your procedure, make arrangements to get help with these activities for the first few weeks after surgery.

 Even after minor spine surgery, your doctor may recommend that you do not drive for a period of time.
 For this reason, you will need to arrange in advance for transportation to and from your hospital appointments and other places that you need to go during this time.